 As Evidence in Divorce

-In divorce cases, this evidence can place lawyers in a tough position.
+In divorce cases, evidence obtained by spying places lawyers in a tough position.
 On one hand, attorneys want to use every tool they can to support their clients.
-On the other, dubiously obtained evidence presents a dicey moral proposition.
+On the other, dubiously attained evidence presents a dicey moral and legal proposition.

 Much of the law is based on tradition, on what’s come before.
 But technology sprints ahead.
 In many cases, it grows and evolves much too fast to regulate and oversee.
 It’s a changing landscape.
 The law finds itself in a constant game of catch-up.
 And as things move forward, that looks to continue.